thisguyrob/lie-ability/docs/architecture.md

 * **Reveal** – truth exposed, points assigned.
 * **Scores** – running tally & winner highlight; repeat or end.

-All state changes are emitted over WebSocket events; the client views render purely from the last known state.
+The server emits all state changes over WebSocket events, and the client views render solely from the last known state.

 ---